SQL Server Compatibility Levels

 GO

-Replace "database_name" with the name of the database you want to modify, and "compatibility_level" with the desired level number.
+Replace "database_name" with the name of the database you want to modify, the appropriate query and "compatibility_level" with the desired level number.
 For example, to set the compatibility level to SQL Server 2012 (110), you would use:

 USE [database_name]